 “Number one, people who have nothing to hide, hide nothing.
 They hide nothing, mentally, emotionally, physically, behaviorally.
 They’re an absolute open book.
-Just whatever you want to know about me, I’m here.
-I’m just completely, totally open.
+Whatever you want to know about me, I’m here.
+I’m completely, totally open.
 And unless and until you do that—and it’s not just a matter of ‘if he’s over eating pizza when he says he’s eating pizza’—it’s a matter of everything being honest and truthful with you.
 It starts with being totally open and totally transparent.

 “The second thing—and this may be the most important—until she knows you have heard her, she will never, ever, ever get beyond what has happened.
 She needs to know that you get the gravity of what you have done.
 Until she gets to that place, she will never, ever, ever be anything but the picture of pain you’re looking at right now.”

-• Another thought to consider:
+• Another thought to consider for Rebuilding Trust:

 Scriptures to consider: